chen0040/keras-english-resume-parser-and-analyzer/README.md

 ### Parser Features

 * English NLP using NLTK
-* Extract english texts using pdfminer.six and python-docx from PDF nad DOCX
+* Extract english texts using pdfminer.six and python-docx from PDF and DOCX
 * Rule-based resume parser has been implemented.

 ### Deep Learning Features